 - Relationship marketing aims at delivering value to the customers even beyond their sales opportunities

-- In a layman’s terms, here you take your customers as the main aim
+- In layman’s terms, it is here that you take your customers as the main aim

 Where does Relationship Marketing Start?

 You could know the basics about who your audience is by analyzing your product (and you should).
-If your product is something related to women find your business prospects on Facebook.
-The Facebook Graph search, and the new(er) search tools in groups are excellent starting points. (or check out my post here, on the 8 places to find your next recruit)
+For example, find your business prospects on Facebook if your product is related to women.

-So, you meet someone on Facebook – share some common interests, conversation is going well.
-Now what?
+So, you meet someone on Facebook – share some common interests, the conversation is going well, now what?
 Do you jump into your company pitch?
-Talk about something you are not even so sure about yet?
-Basically, verbally vomit all over them?
+Talk about something you are not even so sure about yet.
+Verbally vomit all over them?
 NO!

-Think back to the last time you received an inbox message from someone you didn’t know, but had a link attached.
+Think back to the last time you received an inbox message from someone you didn’t know but had a link attached.
 Did you buy whatever they were selling?
-No, of course you didn’t.
-So why do we think it’s OK to do the same with our own opportunities?
+No, of course, you didn’t.
+So why do we think it’s OK to do the same with our opportunities?

-This happens, because people becomes attached to the sale instead of the person.
+This happens because people become attached to the sale instead of the person.

 Stay true to who you are and let things happen naturally.

-Keep in mind, I am not suggesting you have hour long conversations with people – but a couple minutes here and there can make all the difference in the world.
+Keep in mind that I am not suggesting you have hour-long conversations with people – but a couple of minutes here and there can make all the difference in the world.

-Especially, when your Facebook Timeline for example, will help keep those same people engaged as well.
-If you are dismissing someone after a limited interaction – or they dismiss you because of your in your face sales, the rest of your efforts go unused.
+Significantly, your Facebook Timeline, for example, will help keep those same people engaged.
+If you dismiss someone after a limited interaction – or they ignore you because of your in-your-face sales, the rest of your efforts go unused.

-Be intentional about how you can potentially help, serve and impact every person.
-Not finding ways to sell, convince or mislead someone.
-Be a human not a robot.
-People will always remember how you make them feel – so make them feel good, and want to come back and share more conversations with you.
+Be intentional about how you can potentially help, serve and impact every person—not finding ways to sell, convince or mislead someone.
+Be a human, not a robot.
+People will never forget how you make them feel – so make them feel good, and they want to come back and share more conversations with you.

-Which leads me perfectly, into my next tip!
+This leads me perfectly to my next tip!

 Communication and its Role in Relationship Marketing

-If it feels forced in your conversation – then, it is not the right time.
-So, learn the strategy sure, but there are appropriate times to use it, and times it needs to just stay locked away.
+If it feels forced in your conversation, it is not the right time.
+So, learn the strategy, sure, but there are appropriate times to use it and times it needs to stay locked away.